zvovov/whatsapp-web/README.md

 3. Press `y` in console after WhatsApp Web is done loading.
 4. Chat.
 Chat.
 Chat.

+Type `stopit` in the console to end the chat.

 #### Disclaimer

 Not affiliated with WhatsApp.